Verdaccio is a lightweight, private, and self-hostable NPM registry designed to facilitate package development in controlled environments.

 verdaccio

-.
-You can open the URL in your browser, and you will see the application’s control panel UI.
+By default, Verdaccio listens on http://localhost:4873.
+You can open the URL from your browser, and you will see the UI of the application’s control panel.

-If you need to run Verdaccio continuously (generally, yes), you can use solutions like PM2, Forever, or run it in Docker format.
+If you need to run Verdaccio continuously (generally, yes), you can use solutions like PM2, Forever, or run it in Docker format

-Basic Configuration config.yaml
+Basic configuration config.yaml

-The main configuration file for Verdaccio is located at
+Verdaccio’s main configuration file is located at

 - Windows: C:\Users\Luis\AppData\Roaming\verdaccio\config.yaml

-- Linux ~/.config/verdaccio/config.yaml
+- Linux: ~/.config/verdaccio/config.yaml

 storage: ./storage # Storage path